AP source: Florida fires 2 assistants after defensive fiasco

 Mullen made excuses for two of those, first pointing to his team’s lack of tackling in preseason camp before facing the Rebels and then blaming injuries and opt-outs for the team’s embarrassing performance against Oklahoma.

-The defense yielded 35 or more points in half of its 12 games, twice as many times as it did during defensive coordinator Todd Grantham’s first two seasons in Gainesville.
+Still, the defense yielded 35 or more points in half of its 12 games, twice as many times as it did during defensive coordinator Todd Grantham’s first two seasons in Gainesville.
 The unit ended with consecutive 50-point outings, the first time Florida had done that in back-to-back games since 1917.

 The Gators played without three defensive starters in the Cotton Bowl.
 Defensive tackle Kyree Campbell, linebacker Ventrell Miller and cornerback Marco Wilson opted out of the finale to start preparing for potential NFL careers.
 They also were without safety Shawn Davis and pass rusher Jeremiah Moon.
 Davis missed the final four games because of an injury and Moon sat out the final seven games for undisclosed reasons.